Self-directed Support

 Workstream 1 – Review of SDS standards

-This is about making the standards relevant to all care groups, and linking to practice resources.
+This is about making the standards relevant to all populations, and linking to practice resources.

 Supported people, carers, children, families and parents, regardless of the reason they require support in their life, should feel the SDS Standards speak for them.
 The revised Standards and related practice guidance will help the different professionals in the system better understand their part in implementing good SDS, and more able to fulfil this.